funatsufumiya/jeejah/Readme.md

     $ bin/jeejah

-Pass in a `--fennel` flag to start a server for evaluating Fennel code.
-Accepts a `--port` argument.
-Also accepts `--debug` flag.
+Pass in a `--fennel` flag to start a server for evaluating Fennel code instead of Lua.
+Accepts a `--port` argument and a `--debug` flag.

 You can use it as a library too, of course: